 - Windows RT and RT 8.1

 This vulnerability in Microsoft’s Font Driver would allow for remote code execution via specially crafted OpenType fonts.
 These OpenType fonts could be contained in specially formatted documents or embedded in non-secure web pages.

 Microsoft reserves “critical” for its most severe vulnerabilities.
 In these cases, an attack can bypass existing security measures.
 For example, if an email comes to you with a legitimate-looking document for you to open or download, or if you visit a website containing one of these embedded OpenType fonts, an attacker could execute malicious code that could install a keylogger, start network attacks against other people, or encrypt all of your files and demand ransom for the decryption key.
 Those are just a few scary examples of what can be done with remote code execution.

 How do I get this fixed?

 Update!
-Microsoft released, via Windows Update, a patch outside of their normal monthly Patch Tuesday cycle.
-If you just want this specific update, it is labeled KB3079904.
-If you want to manually apply the update outside of Windows Update, see the TechNet article, and follow their information for direct download links for each Operating System affected.
+Microsoft released, via Windows Update, a patch outside of their regular monthly Patch Tuesday cycle.
+If you want this specific update, it is labeled KB3079904.
+If you want to manually apply the update outside of Windows Update, see the TechNet article and follow their information for direct download links for each Operating System affected.

 How does the KB3079904 fix this?